BlackGlory/iterable-operator/README.md

 # iterable-operator

-Utility for JavaScript Iterable and AsyncIterable.
+Utilities for JavaScript Iterable and AsyncIterable.

 ## Install